haru02w/haru02w.github.io/content/post/distro-diving-my-journey-to-conquer-linux.md

 So I installed Windows XP just to run Minecraft at minimum settings, using all mods I could find to improve performance, to in the end, run it with 10-15 fps.

 Since that was not playable when running any background program, I went out looking for more optimizations.
-Buy new hardware was not a option as my family never would let me do it.
-We never buy stuff just for entertainement, only if it is useful to save time or earn money.
+Buy new hardware was not a option as my family never would let me do it; We never buy stuff just for entertainement, only if it is useful to save time or earn money.

 So I tried a lot of "programs" that promisses to improve performance but everyone knows that this is just a lie. 💩 As someone could think, I installed a lot of viruses.
 One that stood out was a trojan made with [njRAT](https://en.wikipedia.org/wiki/NjRAT).

 How I went to know about it?
 Well...
 That's a very interesting story:

 I was searching some things on my phone when I've seen the cursor move by itself.
-I found it funny, so I watched it moving.
+I found it funny, so I keep watching it.
 That thing was opening the browser, searching my social accounts.
 When I saw it, I instantly "Alt+F4" the browser and opened the notepad and wrote: "What do you want?"

 I was able to move the cursor because my network connection was really bad, so the trojan couldn't block the events in time.